-Every building and space is different both in terms of size, shape and height and in terms of interior design and branding.
-One room may have high ceilings that need better acoustic control, while another space may need acoustic performance only in certain areas to better facilitate study, work or conversation.
+Every building and space is unique, and so are their acoustic needs.
+One room may have high ceilings that need better acoustic control throughout, while another space may need acoustic performance targeted to certain areas to better facilitate study, work or conversation.

-Every space also has its own design needs in terms of color, pattern and style, which means that acoustic paneling can’t be a one-size-fits-all product.
+Every space also has its own design needs in terms of color, pattern and style, which means that acoustic felt panels can’t be a one-size-fits-all product.
 It should be customizable so that it can meet the unique and individual needs of each space.
-That’s what makes PET Felt so attractive; it can be formed, shaped, folded and colorized to match the needs of every space it’s installed in.
+That’s what makes PET felt so attractive — it can be formed, shaped, folded and colorized to match the needs of every space it’s installed in.

 This highly innovative and versatile material can be used in many ways.
-If you’re wondering how it could fit into your office or commercial decor, take a look at these stunning design ideas.
+Take a look at these stunning design ideas to see how PET could complement your office or commercial decor.

 1. Suspended Panels